BernhardAuer/austrian-parliament-data-processing/README.md

 #### Our Design Principles
-- Privacy protection.
+- *Privacy* first.
 This platform does not and will never collect any user related data.
 We think that political views are a highly personal subject and worthy of protection.
-- Free to use, for everyone.
+- *Free* to use, for everyone.
-- No advertising, ever.
+- *No ad*vertising, ever.
-- Focus on good UX.
+- Focus on *good UX*.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>